Momoria233/OpenYakitori/README.md

 # OpenYakitori
-LLM-powered zero-integration middleware for natural language interaction with nonebot plugins
+LLM-powered zero-integration middleware for natural language interaction with nonebot(or astrbot in the future) plugins Under Construction.